Squash Ireland

-The Irish Squash Federation is the governing body for the sport of squash in Ireland and Northern Ireland.
-Formed in 1935, the organisation was known as Irish Squash until it was rebranded as Squash Ireland in October 2024.
+Squash Ireland is the governing body for the sport of squash in the Republic of Ireland and Northern Ireland.
+Founded in 1935 as the Irish Squash Rackets Association, H.J.
+Ryan was elected as its first honorary secretary and Sir Basil Goudling was the first honorary treasurer.
+The organisation later became known as the Irish Squash Federation and Irish Squash before rebranding as Squash Ireland in 2024.

-Squash Ireland is recognised by Sport Ireland (formerly the Irish Sports Council) as the governing body for squash in Ireland.
-It is also a member of the World Squash Federation (WSF) and European Squash Federation (ESF).
+It is recognised by Sport Ireland as the governing body for squash in Ireland, and is also a member of the World Squash Federation (WSF) and European Squash Federation (ESF).

+Squash Ireland organises the annual Irish National Squash Championships, which began in 1972.